INSIDE THE CLASSROOM

-As a professor at Kennesaw State University, I curated, devised, & facilitated upper division theatre & performance studies critical thinking based courses that challenge students to use art as a practice of critical discourse between
+As a professor, I curate, devise, and facilitate theatre & performance studies courses that challenge students to use art as a practice of critical discourse between

 their artistry and the world around them.